Node error:0308010C:digital envelope routines::unsupported

 You should create a migration plan to upgrade Webpack to version 5 in the meantime.

-As explained in this article, the error “0308010c:digital envelope routines::unsupported” appears because Webpack used the MD4 algorithm in its build process, which is no longer supported in the latest Node.js version.
+The error 0308010c:digital envelope routines::unsupported occurs because Webpack used the MD4 algorithm in its build process, which is no longer supported by default in the latest Node.js version.

 No spam.
 Unsubscribe anytime.